-This means that both types of crime can be committed against anyone by someone who thinks you may be lesbian, gay, bisexual or trans.
+This means that both types of crime can be committed against anyone, irrespective of their sexual orientation or gender identity, by someone who thinks you may be lesbian, gay, bisexual or trans.

-We are finding that LGB and Trans hate crime takes on many different forms – from on-going subtle homophobic language and behaviour by a neighbour to suggestive harassment from a stranger on a bus to being physically attacked in a public place or at home.
+We are finding that LGBT+ hate crime takes on many different forms, from on-going subtle homophobic language and behaviour by a neighbour to suggestive harassment from a stranger on a bus to being physically attacked in a public place or at home.
 Our role is to support and liaise with services so that individuals have an advocate and can be offered good practical advice.

 We aim to ensure that we are making this a visible problem and not one that we just tolerate.
 The law has changed, the police are much more aware of hate crime.
 It’s your decision to report a hate crime to the police –and you can get help from us without the police being involved.
 But if nobody knows about the crime, nothing will be done to stop it happening again.
 The good news is that you can report a hate crime without having to speak to the police directly.
 ‘Third party reporting’ – this means that you can report a crime to us and we’ll let the police know for you.
 This can be done anonymously if you don’t want the police to know your name.

-Sadly, when Bristol has just been recognised the best place to live in the UK, there are still many incidents of hate crime or incidents motivated by racism, disablism, homophobia or transphobia.
-We see that the vast majority of hate crime goes unreported and understand there are many reasons for this but we also know that you can help to change this by providing your experience as evidence.
+Sadly, while Bristol has been recognised as one of the best Cities to live in the UK, there are still many incidents of hate crime or incidents motivated by racism, disablism, homophobia or transphobia.
+We see that the vast majority of hate crimes go unreported and understand there are many reasons for this, but we also know that you can help to change this by providing your experience as evidence.

-If you could, please forward this or share with friends, family, colleagues and others so that everyone understands that there is no place for hate crime in our great city.
-If you or anyone you know is the target of homophobia and/or transphobia, please contact us.
+If you could, please forward this or share with friends, family, colleagues and others so that everyone understands that there is no place for hate crime in our great City.
+If you or anyone you know is the target of homophobia, biphobia and/or transphobia, please contact us.

 Useful resource listings: